MissDove/CV/README.md

 #### Analitycal

-I like order and analysis of technical subjects, I have an eye for detail and an analytical mind.
+I like order and analysis of technical subjects.
+I have an enquiring mind.

 #### Communication

+I have been told I am a good listener.
+I have good verbal and written communication skills.
+I have made many formal presentations, both during my time at the university and work.

 #### Fast-Learner

 I am always very keen to learn new things.

 #### Languages